 Day 4 — Tokyo Disney Land or DisneySea

-Tokyo Disney is split: DisneyLand (classic family Disney) and DisneySea (more adult-oriented, alcohol available, original to Tokyo).
+Tokyo Disney is split: DisneyLand (classic family Disney) and DisneySea (more adult-oriented, alcohol available, unique to Tokyo).
 Honeymooners and couples → DisneySea.
 Families with young kids → DisneyLand.

 | Time | Event | Note |